Digital Libraries & Repositories

 - Several digital humanities projects

-We build new digital libraries and repositories and conduct research and development in digital library infrastructure, systems, applications, and services supporting knowledge management and dissemination at Virginia Tech and beyond.
+Virginia Tech University Libraries is also active in conducting research into and the developmentof digital library infrastructure, systems, applications, and services supporting knowledge management and dissemination at Virginia Tech and beyond.
 A few of our development projects include:

 - Development of a curation workbench for an IMLS funded project to automate digital preservation microservices for research data submitted with electronic thesis and dissertations